VarunM24/data-science-portfolio/README.md

 #### Text Classification
 1. [News classification](https://github.com/VarunM24/data-science-portfolio/blob/master/Python/Machine%20Learning/text-classification/News-classification/modelling/News-Classification.ipynb "Python Jupyter notebook"): <br>
 Preprocessed news article are classified using different machine learning models (Naive Bayes, Multilayer Perceptron, Logistic regression, Linear SVM, CNN using wordembeddings, CNN+LSTM, Fasttext) for a kaggle style university competition, in an attempt to get highest accuracy.
+`pip install -r requirements.txt` should help get the environment setup to run this notebook.
+The requirements.txt file can be found at <a href="https://github.com/VarunM24/data-science-portfolio/blob/master/Python/Machine%20Learning/text-classification/News-classification/requirements.txt">here</a>.
+Instructions on how to install keras (using tensorflow backend) can be found <a href="https://keras.io/#installation">here</a>.<br>
-Libraries used - `sklearn`, `keras`, `pandas`, `numpy`, `fastext`
+Main libraries used - `sklearn`, `keras`, `pandas`, `numpy`, `fastext`

 ## R